 Finally, are your own sexually deviant choices affecting her?

 This could be a wide range of behaviors.
-Men think in a compartment format.
-For example, he might think, “Viewing pornography has nothing to do with my wife, it does not affect my marriage, and therefore it is ok.
-What I do on my own time to relax is my business.
-After all men are, visual, so it is fine.”
+Husbands may think, “Viewing pornography has nothing to do with my wife, it does not affect my marriage, and therefore it is ok.
+What I do on my own time to relax is my business.”
 Wrong, wrong, and wrong!
 It does affect your wife.
-(Here is a video) Stop it!
-You may be able to view images and not compare her to them, (or maybe you cannot), but if she knows you have an issue with pornography (or sees you watching other women at the beach in front of her) she will compare herself to other women and guess who comes up short every time?!
+(Here is a video) You may be able to view images and not compare her to them, (or maybe NOT), but if she knows you have an issue with pornography (or sees you watching other women at the beach in front of her) she will compare herself to other women and guess who comes up short every time?!
 She does.

 So if you are doing this or other deviant behaviors (there are many more than mentioned here) and wonder why she does not want to have sex, think about the scenario you are creating, from her perspective.
 Do you want her talking about how wonderful other men are and then expect to feel good about sex together?
 Do you want to wonder if she is thinking about someone else when the two of you are together?
 Sex is designed for two people to enjoy each other, bringing in a third party is not acceptable, images included!
 For more information on this topic see: Erosive Influence of Porn Upon Husbands, www.sexaddict.com, Pornography and Addiction